MichalGasiorowski/codilty/README.md

 codilty
 =======

-Repo for practice of https://codility.com/ problems
+Repo for practice of https://codility.com/programmers/lessons/